 Every songwriter, whether experienced or not, should be constantly practicing their craft.
-But how exactly do you practice songwriting?
+But how exactly do you practice songwriting and what are the best songwriting exercises?

 Well, by writing songs of course!
 Regardless of any advice you receive from anyone, simply picking up your instrument of choice and getting down and dirty with it is the best way to get better.